-In order to proceed with the undertakings/projects identified above, a proponent must complete the Archaeological Screening Process and follow the directions set out below.
-If the outcome of the Archaeological Screening Process is that the project will not have negative impacts on archaeological resources or have impacts that are appropriately mitigated, then the project is exempt from the requirements of the Act and the proponent may proceed with the undertaking/project without further application of the Environmental Assessment Act to the undertaking/project.
+In order to proceed with the projects identified above, a proponent must complete the Archaeological Screening Process and follow the directions set out below.
+If the outcome of the Archaeological Screening Process is that the project will not have negative impacts on archaeological resources or have impacts that are appropriately mitigated, then the Archaeological Screening Process is considered to have been successfully completed.
+As such, the project is not subject to the EAA pursuant to s.
+15.3(1) of the EAA and is, therefore, exempt from the EAA under s.
+15.3(2) of that Act.
+The proponent may proceed with the project without further requirements under the EAA for the project.

 The Archaeological Screening Process consists of three questions with links to various tools and criteria under the Ontario Heritage Act.
-Proponents must carry out the specified research and consultation to accurately respond to each question.
-This includes, but is not limited to, consultation with Indigenous communities, municipal governments, and Ministry of Heritage, Sport, Tourism and Culture Industries, and may require the assistance of a licensed archaeologist.
+Proponents must carry out the specified research and consultation to accurately respond to each applicable question.
+This includes, but is not limited to, consultation with Indigenous communities, municipal governments, and Ministry of Citizenship and Multiculturalism, and may require the assistance of a licensed archaeologist.
 Proponents will not be able to accurately and properly answer the questions without the knowledge and assistance of other parties.

 The ministry recognizes that some proponents have an established relationship with Indigenous communities and may have regular meetings to share information about upcoming projects and initiatives.
 It is appropriate to use these meetings to discuss information on archaeological resources to respond to the checklists required by question 1 of the Archaeological Screening Process.
-A consultation record must be maintained as part of the documentation for the undertaking/project.
+A consultation record must be maintained as part of the documentation for the project.

-If a proponent does not fully and properly complete the Archaeological Screening Process in accordance with the questions set out below and the checklists/instructions referred to in those questions or mischaracterizes their project or the impacts associated with the project, the proponent cannot proceed with their undertaking/project and the project would not be eligible for exemption.
-An undertaking/project is not exempt unless the Archaeological Screening Process is completed as required, project documentation maintained and all mitigation measures that are identified through the screening process are implemented.
-Undertakings/projects that are not exempt may follow the Class EA Screening Process or the Full Class EA Process.
+If a proponent does not fully and properly complete the Archaeological Screening Process in accordance with the questions set out below and the checklists/instructions referred to in those questions or mischaracterizes their project or the impacts associated with the project, the project would not be exempt and, as such, the proponent could not proceed with their project until authorized to proceed under the EAA.
+A project is not exempt unless the Archaeological Screening Process is completed as required, project documentation maintained and all mitigation measures that are identified through the screening process are implemented.
+Projects that are not exempt may follow the Class EA Screening Process (if eligible) or the Full Class EA Process.

-Despite whether a project screens as exempt through the Archaeological Screening Process the project is not exempt from any subsequent permits and approvals.
+An exemption from the EAA for a project further to the Archaeological Screening Process is not an exemption from any permits and approvals required under other legislation.